 They’re the definitive industry leader for website security solutions.
 And there are certain things in life that you should not choose a runner-up with and security is absolutely one of those things.

-Because WebMechanix uses very popular and widely-used CMS systems, the Sucuri Antivirus and Firewall provide them top-of-the-line security that revolves around known and unknown vulnerabilities for those popular systems.
+Because WebMechanix uses very popular and widely-used CMS systems, the Sucuri Malware Removal and Firewall provide them top-of-the-line security that revolves around known and unknown vulnerabilities for those popular systems.

 What really solidified our decision was the ease of implementation of the Sucuri system.
 A couple clicks of a button and a DNS change are all that is required.